Pavani004/SmartGush/android/README.md

-# IoT Smart Home App
+# Andriod app integrating with real time monitoring in drainage maintenance

 ## Overview

 This project is an Internet of Things (IoT) Flutter application that allows users to interact with and control connected devices seamlessly.
-The app provides a user-friendly interface to monitor and manage IoT devices, making it easy for users to stay connected to their smart environments.
+The app provides a user-friendly interface to monitor and manage IoT devices, making it easy for users to stay connected by reporting any issues and for admins to look after.

 ## Features

 - **Device Control**: Control IoT devices remotely through the app.
-Turn devices on/off.

 - **Real-time Monitoring**: View real-time data and status updates from connected devices.
 Stay informed about the current state of your IoT ecosystem.